gemcosta/buzzer/README.md

 ### Distribution
 Feel free to use this code yourself.
 Use at your own discretion.
+Consult Twilio docs for more about TwiML Bins.